vesellov/bitdust.docs.old/definitions.md

 ## +

 BitDust is a holistic ecosystem, the basic idea of which is complete decentralization of all information flows in society.
+(in order to build anonymous, freedom and independent applications.)

 ## +

-BitDust is a computer software which gives you full control over your personal data.
+BitDust is a computer software which gives you full control over your personal data and private communications.

 ## +